Aerial view of Little Water Cay, Turks and Caicos Islands.

 Located at Saltmills Plaza

-The Saltmills Plaza is a retail and professional enclave, located in the heart of Grace Bay on Providenciales.
-The plaza is home to many shops, a police station, a bank, law firms, and government offices.
-Adjacent to the Saltmills Plaza are the Regent Village and Le Vele Plaza.
+The Saltmills Plaza is a retail and professional enclave located in the heart of Grace Bay on Providenciales.
+The plaza is home to many shops, a police station, law firms, and government offices.
+The Regent Village and Le Vele Plaza are adjacent to Saltmills.

 Satellite